absmach/magistrala/README.md

 ![banner][banner]

-Mainflux is modern, scalable, secure open source and patent-free IoT cloud platform written in Go.
+Mainflux is modern, scalable, secure, open-source, and patent-free IoT cloud platform written in Go.

 It accepts user and thing connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
 It is used as the IoT middleware